siddharth220/Hotel-Management-System/README.md

 - Special thanks to the open-source community for valuable resources and libraries.

-- Credits to contributors and collaborators who helped build this system.
+- Credits to contributors and collaborators who helped build this comprehensive Hotel Management System.

 ---